In this guide

 Trading 2028 Political Markets in 2026

-At this early stage—roughly two years from the general election—2028 presidential markets exhibit substantial bid-ask spreads and considerable volatility, presenting both elevated risk and elevated potential returns.
-Notable factors include:
+With the election still two years away, 2028 presidential contracts feature substantial bid-ask spreads and considerable volatility — presenting both elevated risk and elevated potential returns.
+Traders should account for:

-- Early-stage markets react sharply to vice-presidential performance and media developments
+- Early-stage markets respond sharply to vice-presidential performance and media developments

-- Significant disruptions (recession, landmark policy wins) can trigger substantial repricing
+- Significant disruptions (financial turmoil, major policy shifts) can trigger substantial repricing

-- The 2024 primary cycle demonstrated that early polling strength fails to guarantee nomination success
+- The 2024 primary cycle demonstrated that early polling strength does not ensure eventual nomination success

 FAQ